Experiential Environmental Education

 designed for 4th & 5th Graders in IRC School District

 The theme for Lagoon Days is Interconnections.
 You and your students will rotate through three stations, learning about different components of the Indian River Lagoon ecosystem.
 All activities are designed to illustrate how everything in the natural world fits together, interacts, and is interconnected.
 Just like the pieces in a jigsaw puzzle!
-Our program builds on what the children learned at the ELC with Splash 1: Homes and Habitats, and Splash3: the Web of Life and Natural Cycles.
+Our program builds on what the children learned at the ELC with Splash 3.
 Hands-on learning outdoors is the best way to understand what’s going on in the natural world!

 Lagoon Days Goals

-To teach students about the natural world through hands-on learning adventures in the outdoors, building on what they learned at the ELC in 1st and 3rd grades.
+To teach students about the natural world through hands-on learning adventures in the outdoors, building on what they learned at the ELC in 3rd grade.

 To demonstrate the importance of interconnections in the environment – everything fits together, interacts, and is interconnected like puzzle pieces.